BEST VIEWED IN LANDSCAPE MODE ON MOBILE DEVICES

 Domestic flights are also available to and from many major locations within New Zealand.

-For more information please see the Wellington Airport website
+For more information please see the Wellington Airport website.

 The airport is about 8 kilometers from the city center.

 Taxis are available outside the terminal buildings and shuttle bus services are also available.
-You can learn more about the shuttle and make your bookings here.

 By ferry

-Wellington is also the departure / arrival point for the Inter Island ferry which transports people, vehicles and goods between the North and South Islands.
-The ferry journey takes around 3.5 hours.
+which transports people, vehicles and goods between the North and South

 The ferry terminal is located on Aotea Quay, and is around ten minutes drive, or about forty minutes walk from the CBD.